Do you know that texting can be used for therapy? Learn how texts from professionals can therapize you.

 Many writers find comfort in words.
 Words are part of who we are – our work and most likely passion.
 Writing may also be the path on which we can heal ourselves.
 The therapeutic power of writing and reading are supported in numerous studies over the years.
-There are ways and methods on how to use writing to express and explore ourselves in therapy.
-It includes text therapy as an option.
+There are ways and methods on how to use writing to express and explore ourselves in treatment.
+It includes text-based treatment as an option.

-Text therapy services offer a messaging platform that connects us with a therapist we can talk to asynchronously.
-You are free to message your therapist any time, but there can be a delay in the response.
-But rest assured that the therapist will get back to you with a thoughtful response to your problems.
+Text-based therapy services offer a messaging platform that connects us with a specialist we can talk to asynchronously.
+You are free to message your counselor any time, but there can be a delay in the response.
+But rest assured that a counselor will get back to you with a thoughtful response to your problems.

-Text therapy is for you if interacting with your therapist is a great hindrance in expressing yourself.
-This therapy can help reduce the anxieties of talking, which then allows for more comfort.
-Compared to traditional therapy, text therapy is usually more affordable and convenient.
+This treatment is for you if interacting with your therapist is a great hindrance in expressing yourself.
+This treatment can help reduce the anxieties of talking, which then allows for more comfort.
+Compared to traditional treatment, this treatment is usually more affordable and convenient.

-If you find yourself managing your stress and anxieties better, it’s an indicator that text therapy is effective.
-Although progress is measured differently from person to person, reaching goals set during therapy sessions is a good gauge.
-Of course, text therapy may not be for everyone.
+If you find yourself managing your stress and anxieties better, it’s an indicator that message-based therapy is effective.
+Although progress is measured differently from person to person, reaching goals set during treatment sessions is a good gauge.
+Of course, this kind of treatment may not be for everyone.
 Feeling re-traumatized, harassed, or uncomfortable is a sign that you either have to change your therapist or treatment mode.